Changing Sun, Changing Climate?

 of deposits in a cave in China found a solid correlation between

 weather and solar activity spanning the past two millennia.
 However,

-the correlation broke down after 1960, just when greenhouse gases began to kick in.
+the correlation had broken down after 1960, just when greenhouse gases began to kick in — evidently overwhelming weaker influences.
+Painstaking studies simply failed to find any significant correlation between cosmic rays and cloudiness.
 The consensus of most scientists,

 arduously hammered out in a series of international workshops, flatly

 rejected the argument that the soaring temperatures